hippylib/hippylib.github.io/README.md

     git clone git@github.com:hippylib/web.git
 ```

-* Edit or add some `.md` files in the src folder (you may also need to update the `mkdocs.yml` config);
+* Edit the `.md` files located in the `src` folder.
+Note, if you add a new `.md` file you'll also need to update the `mkdocs.yml` config);

 * Preview locally
 ```
 #!sh
     mkdocs serve
 ```

-* Publish on GitHub
+* Commit your changes and push them on GitHub
 ```
 #!sh
+    git add <files I want to commit>
+    git commit -m "Explain changes"
     git push origin master:master
-    mkdocs build
-    cd site
-    # push this repository to github: https://github.com/hippylib/hippylib.github.io.git
 ```
+TravisCI integration will automatically call `mkdocs build` and push the freshly built *html pages* to https://github.com/hippylib/hippylib.github.io